vkocubinsky/SublimeTableEditor/README.md

 Press *ctrl+shift+p* to launch command palette and select *Table Editor: Show demo film in new scratch view* .
 It is integration test and demo at the same time.

+Select some text with CSV data and click *ctrl+k, |* to convert CSV data into table.

 ## Installation